AaronXxx1024/Event_Driven_Algo_Trading_Framework_with_Strategies_Implementation_and_Hyperparameter_Optimization/README.md

 ## Here is the difference that I've done:
 1. Provided more methods for calling data and statistical test.
 Integrated those in same framwork.
-2. Updated some calculation methods to increase the running speed.
+2. Updated some calculation methods and data structures to increase the running speed.
 3. Created interface for external machine learning library and make it adaptable to strategies implementated in this framework.
+4. Added capital allocation methods for better position optimazation.

 # To-do
 1. More trading strategies implementation to verify the stability of the framework.